Pasta e fagioli: Variations

 Preparations vary locally, and changing a component—olive oil or pork fat, browned or unbrowned garlic, dry or soupy—produces a new version of the dish.
 In Campania, traditional animal fats have largely been replaced with olive oil due to growing health concerns.

 Pasta e ceci, a version replacing the beans with chickpeas, is common in Rome.
 According to Vincenzo Buonassisi, pasta e fagioli sgranati (sgranati means 'shelled') is a Neapolitan variant using fresh beans which must be shelled before use.

 In popular culture

 "Pastafazoola", a 1927 novelty song by Van and Schenck, plays off of the Neapolitan pronunciation in the rhyme "Don't be a fool, eat pasta fazool."

 The song "That's Amore", by Warren and Brooks (popularised by Dean Martin), includes the rhyme "When the stars make you drool, just like pasta fazool, that's amore."
-Pasta e fagioli was also among Dean Martin's and Frank Sinatra's favorite foods.
+Pasta e fagioli was also among Dean Martin's and Frank Sinatra's favorite meals.